vertueux/smov/src/examples/README.md

-> The examples sub-directory
+> The Examples sub-directory

 ## Overview

-The examples sub-directory contains a few example states for the smov robot
+The examples sub-directory contains a few example states for the SMOV robot.